 “He was just a kid when he auditioned to be in the elite ensemble I conducted for Gallery 37.
 He had such a good voice,” said Andrew Schultze, an eminent opera singer, conductor, stage director and teacher who has sung throughout the U.S. and Europe, from Carnegie Hall to Milan’s La Scala Opera House.

-“He has this talent.
-It’s compelling him.
-It’s propelling him and impelling him,” said Schultze, who, with his wife, will travel to see Kyles’ performance.
-“He’s such an unaffected person, a really nice guy.
-I said to him, ‘Keanon, Rigoletto is the one role I’ve always wanted to play.
-I’ve studied that role but never gotten to do it.
-Now, you see, you are singing it for me!'”
+"He has this talent.
+It's compelling him.
+It's propelling and impelling him," said Schultze, who will travel with his wife to see Kyles' performance.
+"He's such an unaffected person, a really nice guy.
+I told him, 'Keanon, Rigoletto is the one role I've always wanted to play.
+I've studied that role but never gotten to do it.
+Now, you see, you are singing it for me!'"

 The third of four children of William and Vivian Kyles, a construction contractor and stay-at-home mom, Kyles left home after college to share a North Side apartment with roommates.
 To pay the bills while chasing his dream, he contacted a placement agency that had employed him during college.
 All they had was janitorial work.